English MCQ for Competitive Exams

 22 / 25

-Select the most appropriate meaning of the underlined idiom in the following sentence.
+Select the most appropriate ANTONYM of the underlined word in the given sentence.

 23 / 25